 Determine the conditioned space area by calculating the floor area (room length x room width) of all spaces served by a common duct system and adding them all together to get the total conditioned space area.
-Compare the calculated total conditioned space area to the minimum conditioned space area (TA{min}) listed in Tables 1 and 2, based on the unit size and configuration.
+Compare the calculated total conditioned space area to the minimum conditioned space area (TA{min}) calculated using equations 1 and 2 from UL 60335-2-40, 3rd Edition Annex GG.
+The total system operating charge is not identified in just the Air Handler unit and must be determined once the full system is assembled to include the Air Handler Unit (AHU) coil, interconnecting piping and condensing unit.
+When multiple circuits are utilized, the "worst-case" circuit is to be used.